The following sections discuss how Google Cloud Armor interacts with other Google Cloud features and products.

 For more information about Ingress features, see Configuring Ingress features.

 To protect CDN origin servers, you can use Google Cloud Armor with Cloud CDN.
 Google Cloud Armor protects your CDN origin server from application attacks, mitigates OWASP Top 10 risks, and enforces Layer 7 filtering policies.
 There are two types of security policy that affect how Google Cloud Armor works with Cloud CDN: edge security policies and backend security policies.

 Edge security policies

-You can use edge security policies for Cloud CDN-enabled backend services and Cloud Storage backend buckets behind the external HTTP(S) load balancer.
+You can use edge security policies for Cloud CDN-enabled backend services and Cloud Storage backend buckets behind the global external Application Load Balancer or the classic Application Load Balancer.
 Use edge security policies to filter requests before content is served from cache.

 Backend security policies

 When Google Cloud Armor backend security policies are applied to backend services with Cloud CDN enabled, they apply only to requests routed to the backend service.
 These requests include dynamic content requests and cache misses—that is, requests that miss or bypass the Cloud CDN cache.